nymtech/nym/documentation/operators/src/nodes/gateway-setup.md

 * Your gateway is now bonded.

-> You are asked to `sign` a transaction on bonding so that the mixnet smart contract is able to map your nym address to your node.
+> You are asked to `sign` a transaction on bonding so that the Mixnet smart contract is able to map your Nym address to your node.
 This allows us to create a nonce for each account and defend against replay attacks.

 #### Via the CLI (power users)
 If you want to bond your mix node via the CLI, then check out the [relevant section in the Nym CLI](https://nymtech.net/docs/tools/nym-cli.html#bond-a-mix-node) docs.